 Build quality backlinks

 Backlinks serve as “voices” on the web – when a website links to your site, it is like telling the search engines that your web pages offer value and that your site is a reliable source of information.
 However, not all backlinks are good.
-Some links you may have to reject or deny, but that’s a story for another article.
+You may have to reject or deny some links, but that’s a story for another article.

-Now, quality backlinks come from websites that are relevant to your site, that have a good reputation, and a higher domain authority.
-Often, when a site that has a higher domain authority than your website, links to your website, the quality of the backlink is even more valuable.
+Quality backlinks come from websites that are relevant to your site, have a good reputation, and have higher domain authority.
+Often, when a site with a higher domain authority than your website links to your website, the quality of the backlink is even more valuable.
 So how do I get such high-quality backlinks?
 I’m glad you asked.

 Getting multiple websites to link back to you may seem like a gamble, but it is doable.
 No matter how long it takes.
-The first thing you can do is create optimised, ultra-useful, highly relevant and evergreen pieces of content that talk about popular or expert issues in your niche.
+The first thing you can do is create optimized, ultra-useful, highly relevant, and evergreen content that discusses popular or expert issues in your niche.

-Once those pieces of content start to rank, more and more people will read and share them; similar bloggers and website owners will then link to your site as a source.
-In addition to regularly publishing quality content, you can increase your reach by spending time on guest posts, producing articles for press release partners, and continuously promoting your pieces of content via content marketing on email, social media, and online forums.
+Once those pieces of content rank, more and more people will read and share them; similar bloggers and website owners will link to your site as a source.
+In addition to regularly publishing quality content, you can increase your reach by spending time on guest posts, producing articles for press release partners, and continuously promoting your content via content marketing on email, social media, and online forums.